OWASP/www-project-ai-security-and-privacy-guide/content/ai_exchange/content/docs/3_development_time_threats.md

 - See controls for broad model poisoning

 ### 3.1.3 Transfer learning attack
+Description: An attacker supplies a manipulated pre-trained model which is then obtained and unknowingly further trained/fine tuned with still having the unwanted behaviour.
 Category: development-time
-Description: An attacker supplies a manipulated pre-trained model which is then unknowingly further trained/fine tuned with still having the unwanted behaviour.
 Permalink: https://owaspai.org/goto/t41

 AI models are sometimes obtained elsewhere (e.g. open source) and then further trained or fine-tuned.
 These models may have been manipulated(poisoned) at the source, or in transit.
 See [OWASP for LLM 05: Supply Chain Vulnerabilities.](https://llmtop10.com/llm05/).